ads-mirrors/nrel-energyplus/design/FY2025/NFP-RulesetProjectDescriptionPhase4.md

 - Maximum Number of People for Winter Design Days

 The new columns would be:
-- Sensible heat per occupant
+- Sensible heat per occupant^
-- Latent heat per occupant
+- Latent heat per occupant^

 This suppports:
 - Space.occupant_sensible_heat_gain